PPgp/bayesLifeHIV/README.md

 ### Required Datasets

 The package requires three additional datasets that are beyond of what is needed in **bayesLife**.
-Currently, they are included in the package.
-Thus, when modifying them, they need to be put into the ``data`` directory, after which the package has to be re-compiled.
-Work on allowing to pass an own version of these datasets via arguments is in progress.
+Currently, they are included in the package in  the ``data`` directory.
 All files are tab delimited, with the suffix ".txt"

 #### Estimation